PtD/frankenstein-cnc/Software/Python-UI/README.md

 ## How to run
-It uses Python 2.7 with PIL (Python Imaging Library).
+It uses Python 2.7 with PIL (Python Imaging Library) and Paho MQTT libraries.
 Just execute:

 python ui.py